robohydra/robohydra/tutorial/advanced/index.md

           };
       };

-Once saved, create a configuration file with these contents:
+Once saved, create a matching configuration file and start Hydra with
+it:

       {"plugins": [{"name": "search", "config": {}}]}

-Now, start Hydra.
 You can see the available tests, which one is active (if any) and start and stop them in the [test admin interface](http://localhost:3000/hydra-admin/tests).
-When starting Hydra there won't be any test active, so `/foo` will say "This is the default behaviour of /foo".
+When starting Hydra there won't be any active test, so [`/foo`](http://localhost:3000/foo) will say "This is the default behaviour of /foo".
 However, if we go to the test interface and start any of the tests, we'll have the desired behaviour in `/foo`.
 Go now to the test interface and experiment a bit with the results you get when starting the different tests.

-Note how when you start the last test, Hydra will show some instructions and some expected behaviour (interpreted as Markdown).
+Note how when you start the last test, Hydra will show some instructions and some expected behaviour (the `instructions` field is interpreted as Markdown).
 This can be very handy if you want to build some kind of acceptance test suite of your client.
 And in case you want to automate the testing of the client, you will also want to automate the starting/switching of tests in Hydra.
 In that case, remember you can start and stop them by making POST requests to http://localhost:3000/hydra-admin/tests/PLUGIN-NAME/TEST-NAME.